rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 laŋg+t+ne+v ~ laŋgo+t́+ńe+v

 The main function of the lative case is the marking of: (i) spatial or abstract goal (general direction).
-The Erzya language has an adnominal derivational morpheme for deriving adjectives in %Ov, which makes it a homonym of this case.
+The Erzya language has an adnominal derivational morpheme for deriving adjectives in -Ov, which makes it a homonym of this case.
 This homonym can be observed in the discussion of the lative, although there seems little semantics to support the unification of a general-directional marker kudo+v home_N+LAT ‘home(ward)’ and a denominal lopa+v leaf_N+DENOMINAL-ADJ ‘[covered with | full of] leaves’ (cf. Evsevʹev 1963: 55;
 Ermuškin 2004:79–80).